Sergei Pinyayev

-Sergei Maksimovich Pinyayev (Сергей Максимович Пиняев; born 2 November 2004) is a Russian professional footballer who plays for Lokomotiv Moscow and Russia national team.
-He plays as a left winger.
+Sergei Maksimovich Pinyayev (Сергей Максимович Пиняев; born 2 November 2004) is a Russian professional footballer who plays for Lokomotiv Moscow and Russia national team as a left winger.

 Club career

 Pinyayev made his debut in the Russian Football National League for Chertanovo Moscow on 1 August 2020 in a game against Spartak-2 Moscow, substituting Dmitri Molchanov in the 63rd minute.
 Pinyaev is the youngest player ever to score in the FNL.
 He scored in the game against Irtysh Omsk at the age of 15 years, 9 months and 10 days.

 Pinyaev underwent a trial with Manchester United’s academy back in 2019, when he was just 15.
 But even before Brexit restrictions came in, as he was a non-EU player, United could not sign him.

 He made his Russian Premier League debut for Krylia Sovetov Samara on 30 July 2021 in a game against Spartak Moscow.
 He scored his first goal on 22 September 2021, in the 10–0 Russian Cup elite group round win against Znamya Truda.
 He scored his first RPL goal on 11 December 2021 against Rubin Kazan at the age of 17 years and 39 days, becoming the third youngest goal scorer in RPL history, behind Jano Ananidze and Aleksandr Salugin.

 On 20 July 2022, Pinyaev collapsed during a training session and was rushed to hospital, where he was diagnosed with a spontaneous pneumothorax.
 Reports indicated that he might need a surgery and up to six months to recover.
 He returned to play on 4 September 2022.

 On 28 December 2022, Pinyaev signed a four-year contract with Lokomotiv Moscow.
 On 3 September 2024, he extended his contract with Lokomotiv to June 2028.